 What is Breast Density?

 A woman’s breast is primarily made up of fat and fibroglandular breast tissue, which is the network of milk glands and ducts designed to produce and transport milk to the nipple for breast feeding.
 Fibrous tissue, also known as connective tissue, supports the breast and holds everything in place.
+Dense tissue is comprised of fibrous connective tissue and glandular tissue.

-When performing a mammogram, breast specialists are taking an X-ray of a 3D organ, the breast, and transforming it into a two dimensional image that can be displayed on film or a video monitor.
-All women have varying amounts of fatty and fibroglandular breast tissues in their breasts, and that will change how the mammogram looks, from person to person.
+When performing a mammogram, breast specialists are taking an X-ray of a 3D organ, the breast, and transforming it into a two dimensional image that can be displayed on film or a monitor.
+All women have varying volumes of fatty and fibroglandular breast tissues in their breasts, and that will change how the mammogram looks, from person to person.

 This is important because on a mammogram, fat in the breast looks dark and the denser fibroglandular breast tissue looks light gray or white.
 Cancer can also appear white on a mammogram, which makes it is harder to interpret mammograms in women with dense breasts.
 This results in a decrease in the sensitivity of the mammogram, which may impact early detection in women with dense breasts.
 According to research, 35 percent of breast cancer goes undetected by mammography in women with dense breasts, as density masks the appearance of tumors.